-HUD regulations require COC to ensure that persons with disabilities related to hearing and vision have reasonable access to COC's programs and services [24 CFR 8.6].
+HUD regulations require COC to take reasonable steps to ensure that persons with disabilities related to hearing and vision have reasonable access to COC's programs and services [24 CFR 8.6].

 At the initial point of contact with each applicant, COC shall inform all applicants of alternative forms of communication that can be used other than plain language paperwork.